-How to Choose Your Lavender Hair Colors
+How to Choose Your Purple Hair Colors

 As usual, those with warm undertones to their skin (for example, yellow or olive) will look better with warm shades of lilac and magenta.
 Those with a cool undertone to their skin (pinkish shades) will look better with cooler shades, like the classic pastel lavender or a deep violet.
 Those with neutral undertones to their skin can get away with any shade of purple hair under the sun.

-However, shades of lavender hair also lend themselves really well to analogue color schemes, where both cool and warm shades are used.
+However, shades of purple hair also lend themselves really well to analogue color schemes, where both cool and warm shades are used.
 If you really love the look of the cool metallic lavender, but your skin is super warm, you can simply add a touch of lilac balayage near your face – it’ll both give your look a lot of depth, and will also flatter your skin tone.
 The reverse is ideal for those with cool undertones to their skin.

 A Few Other Things to Consider about Purple Hairstyles

 Before taking the plunge you should remember that it takes a lot of work to achieve unnatural hair colors, like lavender.

 • Lavender and purple hair colors fade very quickly, and require frequent salon visits for maintenance.